January 30, 2019

 • Step 3: Foster an Agile-friendly culture and organizational structure

 Let’s look at each of these in detail.

 The second recommended step was to get the right mix of talent in the organization.
-One thing that I disagreed with in the study results was putting the responsibility for lack of agility on the work force.
+One thing that I disagreed with in the study results was putting the responsibility for the lack of agility on the workforce.
 As an old guy myself, I felt a little defensive that they singled out the more senior employees as the ones resistant to change.

 “According to our survey findings, the biggest detractors of organizational agility are longtime employees (29%)—workers who are comfortable in their current roles and staunchly resistant to change.”

 It seems that the people being blamed for not being agile are the ones who have for a long time been told what to do, within a system that rewarded compliance and punished those who took risks.
 Now, those long serving employees are being scapegoated as the reason the organization is not agile.
 That feels off to me.
 See my related article on overcoming learned helplessness.

 The report doesn’t entirely absolve leaders and managers though.

 “Even executives, frightened by the rising need for rapid decision making and greater risk-taking, can cling to traditional management approaches against an overwhelming track record of poor results.”

 This third step to agility is one that I completely agree with.
 In fact, establishing the culture and organization structure may be the MOST IMPORTANT step.
 You may recall Craig Larman’s 5th law of organizational behavior, “Culture Follows Structure”.